Presentations of Galois groups of maximal extensions with restricted ramification: Abstract

 \section{Abstract}

-Motivated by the work of Lubotzky, we use Galois cohomology to study the difference between the number of generators and the minimal number of relations in a presentation of the Galois group $G_S(k)$ of the maximal extension of a global field $k$ that is unramified outside a finite set $S$ of places, as $k$ varies among a certain family of extensions of a fixed global field $Q$.
-We prove a generalized version of the global Euler-Poincar\'{e} Characteristic, and define a group $\B_S(k,A)$, for each finite simple $G_S(k)$-module $A$, to generalize the work of Koch about the pro-$\ell$ completion of $G_S(k)$ to study the whole group $G_S(k)$.
-In the setting of the nonabelian Cohen-Lenstra heuristics, we prove that the objects studied by the Liu--Wood--Zureick-Brown conjecture are always achievable by the random group that is constructed in the definition the probability measure in the conjecture.
+Motivated by the work of Lubotzky, we use Galois cohomology to study the difference between the number of generators and the minimal number of relations in a presentation of $G_S(k)$, the Galois group of the maximal extension of a global field $k$ that is unramified outside a finite set $S$ of places, as $k$ varies among a certain family of extensions of a fixed global field $Q$.
+We prove a generalized version of the global Euler--Poincar\'{e} Characteristic and define a group $\B_S(k,A)$, for each finite simple $G_S(k)$-module $A$, to generalize the work of Koch and Shafarevich on the pro-$\ell$ completion of $G_S(k)$.
+We prove that $G_S(k)$ always admit a balanced presentation.
+In the setting of the non-abelian Cohen--Lenstra heuristics, we prove that the unramified Galois groups studied by the Liu--Wood--Zureick-Brown conjecture always admit a balanced presentation in the form of the random group in the conjecture.